Social Worker with Family

 Curriculum

 Our curriculum takes a developmental approach.
-Courses focus on practice and research methods, policy, human behavior, and social environments and are taken in a sequence designed to help build your skills as your progress through the program.
-The exact courses you’ll take will depend on if you’re in the regular program or have Advanced Standing.
+Courses focus on practice and research methods, policy, human behavior, and social environments.
+They are taken in a sequence designed to help build your skills as you progress through the program.
+The courses you’ll take will depend on whether you’re in the regular program or have Advanced Standing.

-The regular program is 63 credit hours and is completed over three years.
-Students will complete the Generalist Year courses (23 credits), and Specialized Year courses (31 credits), and choose three electives (9 credits).
-To see an example of the Program of Study, visit the MSW website.
+The regular program is 63 credits and is completed over three years.
+Students will complete the Generalist Year courses (23 credits) and the Specialized Year courses (31 credits) and choose three electives (9 credits).
+To see an example of the program of study, visit the MSW website.

-The Advanced Standing program is 46 credit hours and is completed over two years.
+The Advanced Standing program is 46 credits and is completed over two years.
 Students will complete three Bridging courses (6 credits), the Specialized Year courses (31 credits), and choose three electives (9 credits).
-To see an example of the Advanced Standing Program of Study, visit the MSW website.
+To see an example of the Advanced Standing program of study, visit the MSW website.

-The Field Practicum is an integral part of the MSW program and provides students with an opportunity to integrate and use their academic learning in a practice setting.
+The internship experience is integral to the MSW program.
+It allows students to integrate and apply their academic learning in practice.

-There are two field practica, both held on weekdays during normal business hours at a qualifying organization geographically convenient to you.
-The Generalist Year practicum (SWK 595) is 400 hours (approximately 14-16 hours per week) over the course of two academic semesters plus a two-hour weekly seminar.
-The Specialized Year practicum (SWK 695) is 500 hours (approximately 20 hours per week) over the course of an academic year plus a weekly seminar.
-Students in the regular program take both field practica while Advanced Standing students take only the Specialized Year field practicum.
+Two internships are held on weekdays during regular business hours at a qualifying organization that is geographically convenient to you.
+The Generalist Year internship (SWK 595) is 400 hours (approximately 14-16 hours per week) over two academic semesters plus a two-hour weekly seminar.
+The Specialized Year internship (SWK 695) is 500 hours (approximately 20 hours per week) over an academic year plus a weekly seminar.
+Students in the regular program complete both internships, while Advanced Standing students take only the Specialized Year internship.

-It is possible to do the specialization year field practicum as a summer block placement after all coursework is completed, running from mid-May to mid-August; this requires about 40 hours/week.
+It is possible to complete the specialization year internship as a summer block placement after completing all coursework from mid-May to mid-August.
+This requires students to spend about 40 hours per week in their internship.

-For detailed information about the Field Practicum, visit the MSW website.
+For detailed information about the Internship, visit the MSW website.

 Only Advanced Standing students will complete the following courses (6 credits):

-• SWK 533: Human Behavior and the Social Environment (2 credits)
+• SWK 533: MSW Advanced Standing Bridging-Human Behavior and the Social Environment (2 credits)

-Generalist Year courses provide an introduction to social work practices and a base to build a more advanced body of knowledge, practice, and skills.
+Generalist Year courses introduce social work practices and a base to build a more advanced body of knowledge, practice, and skills.
 Students become prepared to intervene at the individual, family, group, organization, and community levels.
 Regular program students are required to complete the following courses (23 credits):

 • SWK 540: Social Welfare Policy and Issues for Generalist Practitioners (3 credits)